smurching/vercel-chatbot/README.md

    - Creates the database schema (`ai_chatbot`)
    - Runs all necessary migrations
    - Sets up OAuth token management

-### Development Mode Caveats

-**Important**: In development mode (`npm run dev`), conversations are stored on behalf of the **service principal**, not individual users.
-This means:

-- All chat history is associated with the service principal account
-- Multiple developers sharing the same service principal will see each other's conversations
-- User authentication in dev mode uses the system username (e.g., your local machine username)

-For production deployments, user authentication works properly with individual Databricks user accounts.

 ### Authentication Notes